muritane/coordination-architecture/excecutional_literacies.md

 Executional literacies are not assessed by outcomes alone.

 They are assessed by:

-- error avoidance,
+- avoidance of structural error,
-- distinction stability,
+- stability of distinctions under pressure,
-- resistance to collapse under pressure,
+- resistance to narrative substitution,
-- and the ability to incur cost deliberately.
+- and the ability to **incur cost deliberately**.

 Correctness does not guarantee safety.
-Literacy includes knowing when not to exercise it.
+Literacy includes knowing **when not to act**.

 ---